marijnh/Eloquent-JavaScript/15_event.md

 worker sends and receives messages through the `Worker` object, whereas the worker talks to the script that created it by sending and listening directly on its ((global scope)).
-Only values that can be represented as JSON can be sent as messages—and the other side will receive a _copy_ of them, rather than the value itself.
+Only values that can be represented as JSON can be sent as messages—the other side will receive a _copy_ of them, rather than the value itself.

 ## Timers